Ombre Brow Pigment Changing Colour In Australian Sun

 cosmetic tattoo studio sterile setup

-The first ten to fourteen days are the most sensitive to the sun.
+The first ten to fourteen days are the most sensitive to the sun, and if you’re wondering how long before swimming after hybrid brow tattoo, it’s best to avoid any beach time during this period.
 The brows will look a bit darker at first, then they’ll start to flake off and settle into their final shape.
 Most people can go back to work the next day, but you should probably skip the gym for a bit, along with any beach time or long periods in the sun.
+A realistic time frame for getting a brow touch-up is usually around 1 to 2 years, depending on your skin type, the pigment, aftercare, and your lifestyle.
+The timing for a colour refresh for eyebrow feathering follows a similar pattern – people with oily skin or who are always outside in Melbourne might need it a bit sooner than people who are more careful with their skin and stay out of the sun.

 StageWhat You May NoticeSun RiskTypical Action